phucvu-nyu/bst236/docs/chapter_workflow/computing_workflow.md

 ## Basic principles

 * Put everything in one version-controlled directory.
-* Be consistent, but look for ways to improve.
+* Be consistent, but look for ways to improve:
       * naming conventions, file structure, `make` structure
 * Raw data are sacred.
 Keep them separate from everything else.
 * Separate code and data.
 * Use `make` files and/or READMEs to document dependencies.